htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     value that defaults to ``True``, causing keep alive messages to be sent from the *condor_startd* to the *condor_schedd* by TCP during a claim.
 When ``False``, the *condor_schedd* daemon sends keep alive signals to the *condor_startd*, reversing the direction.
-If both *condor_startd* and *condor_schedd* daemons are HTCondor version 7.5.4 or more recent, this variable is only used by the *condor_schedd* daemon.
-For earlier HTCondor versions, the variable must be set to the same value, and it must be set for both daemons.
+    This variable is only used by the *condor_schedd* daemon.

 :macro-def:`REQUEST_CLAIM_TIMEOUT[SCHEDD]`
     This macro sets the time (in seconds) that the *condor_schedd* will